Inside Schools 2025 Annual Report

 Lifelong Learner

-Students are motivated to gain new knowledge even outside
+Students are motivated to gain new knowledge even outside of the classroom and after graduation.

 Collaboration